-Most people who come to us to establish guardianship have already taken on the duties of caring for an ailing loved one.
+Most people who wish to establish guardianship have already taken on the duties of caring for an ailing loved one.
 You may be cooking their meals, running them to hospital visits, or picking up their mail and paying bills on their behalf.
 However, there is a limit to how much you can legally do for your parent without the proper authority—and it is generally best to get this authority sooner rather than later.

 Warning Signs That You May Need Guardianship Over an Elderly Relative

 The choice to get legal control of a parent’s affairs can be unsettling, and can lead to family disagreements that push the decision, and the elder's safety, down the road.
 Unfortunately, putting off guardianship proceedings may force emergency action when your parent hits a crisis point, adding to your stress and discomfort in an already difficult time.